 Our Race Action Plan sets out a programme of activities that are planned, taking into account the discussion and recommendations arising from a special board meeting and discussion between Board members and the BAME network in the summer, advice from consultants and guidance from our BAME Network and staff.
 The Race Action Plan is organised in three sections:

 - Creating safe spaces.

-We have also made specific commitments in our new strategic plan 2021-26, which we will formally publish in April 2021.
-These include:
+We have also made specific commitments in our new strategic plan 2021-26, these include:

 - Aspirational targets to aim for, namely, one in three appointments to senior management (Service Development Manager and above) and Trustee roles over the next five years to be people from a BAME background.

 - Seeking to ensure that at least one member of every shortlisting panel for a senior role is BAME

 - Introducing a new Leadership Development Programme for BAME managers to support their progression into senior roles.

 Read more about our Equality, Diversity and Inclusion aims and approach.